 Safe tick removal requires a pair of tweezers and some rubbing alcohol, and you’re the expert.
 You’ll need the pointy kind of tweezers so that you can get a good grip on the tiniest of ticks.
 Get a good grip as close the head of the tick as you can get and then pull straight out.
 After the tick is removed, clean well with the rubbing alcohol to prevent bacteria from entering the spot of the bite.
 When you realize it’s just that easy, the other ways seem a little silly anyway, don’t they?
 Follow our link to the CDC’s site, and you’ll see that they too find this to be the best method.

 Be sure to read How to Dispose of a Tick for safe tick disposal methods.

 Tick Bite Prevention

-While you are in your own outdoor spaces how about preventing the tick bite altogether.
+While you are in your own outdoor spaces, how about preventing the tick bite altogether?
 At Mosquito Squad of Southeastern Massachusetts, that’s the part that is simple for us.
-Our barrier spray and tick tube systems eliminate 85-90% of ticks in your yard while working towards keeping future ticks from hatching at all.
+Our barrier spray and tick tube systems reduce the ticks in your yard while working towards keeping future ticks from hatching.
 Let us tell you more about our tick prevention plan and figure out exactly what can work best for you.
 Call us today!